Dicta-Israel-Center-for-Text-Analysis/EACL_2023/readme.md

 Technical notes:
 * Every line in each file contains a single training sample. the target word is delimited by double dagger symbols (unicode point \x2023)

+Please note: This dataset is for educational/academic non-commericial purposes only.